 Now, we take one step ahead.
-Based on the observation in Section 3.3, the inclusion of p-Laplacian based implicit layer has the potential for further enhancing framelet's LFD and HFD dynamics.
+Based on Lemma 3 and Remark 7, with the settings of θ provided in Proposition 3, the inclusion of p-Laplacian based implicit layer can further enhance framelet's LFD and HFD dynamics.
 This suggests that one can control the entries of θ based on the conditions provided in Proposition 3 and by only changing the quantity of μ and p to test model's adaption power on both homophily and heterophily graphs.
 Therefore, in this section, we show how a (dynamic) controlled framelet model can be further enhanced by the assistant from the p-Laplacian regularizer.
-Similarly, we applied the same setting to the experiments in (Shao et al., 2023).
+Similarly, we applied the same setting to the experiments in (Shao et al., 2022).